 Urban Industrial (UI).
 This designation identifies industrial and manufacturing areas in UGAs.
 Implementing zones: Business Park, Light Industrial, Heavy Industrial and Industrial Park.
-In the Lake Stevens UGA, the implementing zoning is limited to Business Park and Heavy Industrial and Snohomish UGA, the implementing zoning in the Industrial limited Business and to Park Park.
+In the Lake Stevens UGA, the implementing zoning is limited to Business Park and Heavy Industrial and in the Snohomish UGA, the implementing zoning is limited to Business Park and Industrial Park.